X

 Risk: Liquidity risk is the risk of not being able to meet payment obligations in full as they become due or only being able to do so at materially disadvantageous terms due to lack of cash resources.

 Risk management: The Group Treasury Policy states that the total liquidity reserve shall at all times be at least 10 per cent of forecasted annual net sales.
-At year-end 2022, cash and unutilised credit limits totalled 1,429.7 MEUR (1,341.5).
+A sufficient liquidity reserve limits the risk of not being able to meet payment obligations in full when they become due.
+At year-end 2024, cash and unutilised credit limits totalled 1,835.2 MEUR (1,268.6).

 Refinancing

 Risk: Refinancing risk refers to the risk that Hexagon does not have sufficient financing available when needed to refinance maturing debt, because existing lenders decline to provide additional credit or difficulties arise in procuring new lines of credit at a given point in time.
-Hexagon’s ability to satisfy future capital needs is to a large degree dependent on successful sales of the company’s products and services.
+Hexagon’s ability to satisfy future capital needs is to a large degree dependent on successful sales of the Group’s products and services.
 There is no guarantee that Hexagon will be able to generate necessary capital from sales or from third party financing arrangements.
 In this regard, the general development of the capital and credit markets is also of major importance.
 Hexagon, moreover, requires sufficient financing in order to refinance maturing debt.
-Securing these requirements demands a strong financial position of the Group, combined with active measures to ensure access to credit.
-There is no guarantee that Hexagon will be able to raise sufficient funds in order to refinance maturing debt.

 Risk management: In order to ensure that appropriate financing is in place and to decrease refinancing risk, no more than 20 per cent of the Group’s gross debt, including committed credit facilities, is allowed to mature within the succeeding 12 months unless replacement facilities have been entered into.